ApSense: Data-driven Algorithm in PPG-based Sleep Apnea Sensing: Data Preparation

 \textbf{Diastolic phase duration (DPD):} Diastolic phase is another phase in the cardiac cycle that occurs as the heart relaxes.
 This phase duration is defined by the time from the peak to the next trough.
 Therefore,

-\textbf{Pulse area (PA):} Pulse area is calculated by integrating the PPG pulse signal from the start of the systolic phase until the end of the diastolic phase.
-PA is calculated as follows:
+In most people, blood pressure drops 10\%-15\% from its diurnal value during sleep.
+Patients who do not experience this drop in blood pressure are called non-dippers.
+The prevalence of OSA severity is associated with the prevalence of non-dipping, especially in patients with OSA compared to those without \cite{10.1016/S0895-7061(01)02143-4, Suzuki1996-uf}.
+It could be postulated, therefore, that OSA may affect the measurements of systolic and diastolic blood pressure. \\ \\ \textbf{Pulse area (PA):} Pulse area is calculated by integrating the PPG pulse from the start of the systolic phase until the end of the diastolic phase.

-Notably, the number of pulse waveforms, $N$, differs across the windows.
-Thus, we resample to a 60-point length input feature vector for all windows using the Scipy library \cite{2020SciPy-NMeth}.
-All extracted features were normalized using the StandardScaler function from Scikit-learn library \cite{scikit-learn}.
+Since the number of pulse waveforms, $N$, differs across the windows, we resample to a 60-point input feature vector.
+All extracted features are further normalized channel-wise.